sutsuyu/website-app-crash-reporter/README.md

   - "A man who sued #Powerball and the #DCLottery for their website #error that showed he had the #winning numbers, making him believe he would receive $340 million last year, will

 ## Challenges and Learnings
-- Collection of dataset due to lack of access to Twitter API at the moment (due to financial reasons), so scraped tweets from JSON files acquired from the web.
+- Collection of dataset due to lack of access to Twitter API at the moment (due to financial reasons)
+  - Extracted tweet data from JSON responses obtained via web scraping.
+  - Additionally, needed to construct tweets URLs as no full URLs were found in the JSON files.

 ## Future Plans
 - [ ] Cover other languages, which has been proven to be working.